-About Vascular Target Agents -- The Next Generation of Cancer Therapy
+About Vascular Target Agents - The Next Generation of Cancer Therapy

-Virtually all detectable tumors rely on a vascular network to obtain oxygen and nutrients.
-Disruption of this network can have a devastating effect on a tumor.
-In pre-clinical animal studies, VTAs have shown to be potent anti- cancer agents that act by cutting off the supply of oxygen and nutrients to tumor cells by causing blood clots to form within the tumor's blood supply network.
+Vascular Targeting Agents are designed to go one step further than anti- angiogenesis agents by completely destroying the existing blood network of the tumor versus stopping the growth of new tumor blood vessels.
+In pre-clinical animal studies, VTAs have shown to be potent anti-cancer agents that act by cutting off the supply of oxygen and nutrients to tumor cells by causing blood clots to form within the tumor's blood supply network.
 VTAs localize within the tumor vasculature by selectively binding to the flat endothelial cells that line tumor blood vessels.
 Once the VTA binds to its target, it initiates thrombosis (blood clotting) through a coagulation cascade, which leads to complete clotting of the tumor blood vessels within a matter of minutes.
 Because blockage of a single capillary results in the destruction of thousands of tumor cells, only a small quantity of VTAs localized in the tumor's vascular system may cause an avalanche of tumor cell death.